Acting on the Pitch: Performance On The Soccer Field Is Art — It Is An Act!

 A recent example of his work includes helping Yannick Bolasie make an enormous impact on the EPL for Crystal Palace.
 Abrahams has held contracts with QPR, Fulham, and West Ham among other clubs and works quietly, behind the scenes with many coaches from top clubs across Europe.

-It’s been a busy week.
-Three new football clients – one of whom is quite famous and plays Premiership football, one of whom is a young player and wants to break into the first team at a League One club in England and the other a veteran who plays amateur soccer in the lower divisions of English football.
+I remember a while back when I had three new football clients – one of whom is quite famous and plays Premiership football, one of whom is a young player and wants to break into the first team at a League One club in England and the other a veteran who plays amateur soccer in the lower divisions of English football.
 A spread of age and ability – this is why I love what I do!

 Give the performance of your life when you are on the soccer field.